Bloom’s Taxonomy of Action Verbs

 Bloom’s Taxonomy of Cognitive Skills with Action Verbs List

-As noted by Dr. Gavin Henning, a leading proponent of equitable assessment, there are other approaches to categorizing learning outcomes:
+As noted by Dr. Gavin Henning, a leading proponent of equitable assessment, there are still other approaches to categorizing learning outcomes:

 View additional resources collected by Dr. Henning.